karare1/coffee-book/README.md

 - __Home Page__

 - The home page is the screen the end user is presented with on page load. <br>
   All webpages have the same gray-colour background with white navigation bar and pale brown footer.
 Two colors have been used for fonts: brown and pale blue.
-All project is using warm brownish feeling to evoke the smell of coffee.
+All project is using warm brownish (coffee) design to match the purpose of the website.

   Base.html template has been used as a parent template, that includes the basic html structure with all important links for frameworks and libraries needed for the website to function properly.
   The parent template also includes navbar and footer that are the same on all webpages.
 This support the intuitiveness of the entire website and enhances the user experience and makes the website easy to use.